-- (c) any control processes undertaken when checking that the application of the valuation methods occurs as intended; - (d) the criteria used for selecting between the valuation methods, or for weighting the valuation methods (if more than one valuation method is used) with the rationale explained; and - (e) the reasons for any change to the valuation methods adopted since the Previous Valuation, by Class of Business or grouping, with the rationale for the changes explained.
+- (a) how any roll forward process is carried out; - (b) the reasons (and an explanation of the rationale) for selecting the valuation methods employed; - (c) any control processes undertaken when checking that the application of the valuation methods occurs as intended; - (d) the criteria used for selecting between the valuation methods, or for weighting the valuation methods (if more than one valuation method is used) with the rationale explained; and - (e) the reasons for any change to the valuation methods adopted since the Previous Valuation, by Class of Business or grouping, with the rationale for the changes explained.

-10 VALUATION ASSUMPTIONS
+10. VALUATION ASSUMPTIONS

-10.1 Selection of assumptions
+10.1.
+Selection of assumptions

-- 10.1.1 In setting the valuation assumptions to determine the Central Estimate of an OCL and/or the Central Estimate of any FCL, the Member must: - (a) consider the relevant experience of the Entity or, if the relevant experience of the Entity is not sufficiently credible, then consider the available relevant industry statistics or other information; - (b) consider the valuation methods used and the analysis of the Entity's relevant actual historical claims experience (from clause 7.1.3); - (c) take into account any special features of, or trends in, the claims experience; and - (d) consider the consistency of the valuation basis as a whole, including: consistency between the Central Estimate of the OCL and the Central Estimate of any FCL allowing for changes in underwriting, pricing or similar issues, as well as consistency with the results of the actual versus expected analysis undertaken in Section 8. - 10.1.2 The Member must document, by Class of Business, the assumptions adopted with the rationale explained, including the extent to which the assumptions used are based on the historical experience of the Entity.
-If the assumptions for a Class of Business or grouping have changed from the Previous Valuation, then reasons for the change must be explained and documented.
+- 10.1.1.
+In setting the valuation assumptions to determine the Central Estimate of an OCL and/or the Central Estimate of any PL, the Member must: - (a) consider the relevant experience of the Entity or, if the relevant experience of the Entity is not sufficiently credible, then consider the available relevant industry statistics or other information; - (b) consider the valuation methods used and the analysis of the Entity's relevant actual historical claims experience (from clause 9.1.3);

+- (c) take into account any special features of, or trends in, the claims experience; and - (d) consider the consistency of the valuation basis as a whole, including: consistency between the Central Estimate of the OCL and the Central Estimate of any PL allowing for changes in underwriting, pricing or similar issues, as well as consistency with the results of the actual versus expected analysis undertaken in clause 8. - 10.1.2.
+The Member must disclose, by Class of Business, the assumptions adopted with the rationale explained, including the extent to which the assumptions used are based on the historical experience of the Entity.
+If the assumptions for a Class of Business or grouping have changed from the Previous Valuation, then reasons for the change must be explained and disclosed.

-10.2 Economic assumptions
+10.2.
+Economic assumptions